-- 1. This Article shall at least apply to situations where obliged entities demonstrate serious, repetitive or systematic failings in relation to the requirements of the following Articles:

-- (a) 9 to 23 (customer due diligence);

-- (b) 32, 33 and 34 (suspicious transaction reporting);

-- (c) 39 (record keeping); and

-- (d) 42 and 43 (internal controls).

-- 2. Member States shall ensure that in the cases referred to in paragraph 1, the administrative measures and penalties that can be applied to persons responsible include at least the following: - (a) a public statement which identifies the natural or legal person responsible for the breach and the nature of the breach; - (b) an order requiring the natural or legal person responsible for the breach to cease the conduct and to desist from a repetition of that conduct; - (c) where an obliged entity is subject to an authorisation, withdrawal or suspension of the authorisation; - (d) a temporary ban against any person discharging managerial responsibilities in an obliged entity, or any other natural person responsible for the breach, from exercising managerial functions in obliged entities; - (e) in the case of a legal person, administrative pecuniary penalties of up to 10% of the total annual turnover according to the latest available accounts approved by the management body; where the obliged entity is a parent undertaking or a subsidiary of a parent undertaking which has to prepare consolidated financial accounts [as defined in Article [...]
-22 of Directive 2013/34/EU], the relevant total annual turnover shall be the total annual turnover or the corresponding type of income according to the relevant accounting Directives according to the last available consolidated accounts approved by the management body of the ultimate parent undertaking; - (f) in the case of a natural person, administrative pecuniary penalties of up to EUR 5 000 000, or in the Member States whose currency is not the euro, the corresponding value in the national currency on the date of entry into force of this Directive; - (g) administrative pecuniary penalties of up to twice the amount of the benefit derived from the breach where that benefit can be determined.
+- 1. Member States shall ensure that tThis Article shall at least applies at least to situations where obliged entities demonstrate serious, repetitive or systematic failings by obliged entities in relation to the requirements of the following Articles: - (a) 9 to 23 (customer due diligence); - (b) 32, 33 and 34 (suspicious transaction reporting); - (c) 39 (record keeping); and - (d) 42 and 43 (internal controls). - 2.
+Member States shall ensure that in the cases referred to in paragraph 1, the administrative measures and sanctions penalties that can be applied to persons responsible include at least the following: - (a) a public statement which identifies the natural or legal person responsible for the breach and the nature of the breach; - (b) an order requiring the natural or legal person responsible for the breach to cease the conduct and to desist from a repetition of that conduct;

+- (c) where an obliged entity is subject to an authorisation, withdrawal or suspension of the authorisation; - (d) a temporary ban against any person discharging managerial responsibilities in an obliged entity, or any other natural person responsible for the breach, from exercising managerial functions in obliged entities; - (e) deleted - (f) deleted - (g) maximum administrative pecuniary sanctions penalties of up to at least twice the amount of the benefit derived from the breach where that benefit can be determined or at least EUR [x 000 000]. - 2a.
+Member States shall ensure that, by derogation from paragraph 2(g), where the obliged entity concerned is a credit or financial institution, also the following [...]sanctions penalties can be applied: - (a) in the case of a legal person, maximum administrative pecuniary sanctionspenalties of at least EUR x 000 000 or up to 10% of the total annual turnover according to the latest available accounts approved by the management body; where the obliged entity is a parent undertaking or a subsidiary of a parent undertaking which has to prepare consolidated financial accounts [as defined in Article 22 of Directive 2013/34/EU], the relevant total annual turnover shall be the total annual turnover or the corresponding type of income according to the relevant accounting Directives according to the last available consolidated accounts approved by the management body of the ultimate parent undertaking; - (b) in the case of a natural person, maximum administrative pecuniary sanctions penalties of at least up to-EUR 5 000 000, or in the Member States whose currency is not the euro, the corresponding value in the national currency on the date of entry into force of this Directive. - 3.
+Member States may empower competent authorities to impose additional types of sanctions in addition to paragraph 2(a) to (d) of this Article or to impose pecuniary sanctions exceeding the amounts referred to in paragraphs 2(g) and 2a of this Article.